yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-edge/12-custom-arrow/README.md

 ```
 getBounds(context: ICanvasContext): Rect {
-  return this.createArrowPath(this.distance)
-    .getBounds()
-    .getTransformed(
+  const bounds = this.createArrowPath(this.distance).getBounds()
-      new Matrix(
+  const matrix = new Matrix(
     -this.direction.x,
     -this.direction.y,
     this.direction.y,
     -this.direction.x,
     this.anchor.x,
     this.anchor.y
   )
-    )
+  matrix.scale(this.length, this.length)
+  return matrix.calculateTransformedBounds(bounds)
 }
 ```